Kerstin Anderson

-Kerstin Anderson (born September 10, 1994) is an American stage actress and singer.
-She starred as Maria Von Trapp in the 2015 U.S. national tour of The Sound of Music, for which she received warm praise.
-She made her Broadway debut as the alternate for Eliza Doolittle in the 2018 revival of My Fair Lady.
+Kerstin Bridget Anderson (born September 10, 1994) is an American stage actress and singer.
+She starred as Maria Von Trapp in the 2015–2017 U.S. national tour of The Sound of Music, for which she received critical praise.
+She made her Broadway debut as the alternate for Eliza Doolittle in the 2018–2019 revival of My Fair Lady.
+Since then, she has performed mostly in U.S. regional theatre.

 Early life and education

 Anderson was raised in South Burlington, Vermont, the daughter of Frederick G. "Ted" Anderson, a scientist with IBM, and Kathleen "Kathy" Kilcoyne, a college athletic director.
-She lived in Galway, Ireland, during her father's sabbatical year, and her interest in acting began when her sister appeared in a play there.
-She grew up singing but never took it seriously until high school.
-While attending South Burlington High School, she played the title role in Peter Pan (2010) with the nearby Lyric Theatre Company, and in high school productions, she played Asaka in Once on This Island (2011) and Elle Woods in Legally Blonde (2012).
-As a junior in high school, she directed the first musical, You're a Good Man, Charlie Brown (2011), given by a new community theatre company, Spotted Pup Productions.
+She grew up singing, and while attending South Burlington High School, in 2010, she played the title role in Peter Pan with the nearby Lyric Theatre Company.
+In high school productions, she played Asaka in Once on This Island (2011) and Elle Woods in Legally Blonde (2012).
+While still in high school, she directed You're a Good Man, Charlie Brown (2011), the first musical produced by a new community theatre company, Spotted Pup Productions.
 She then played Heidi in their production of [title of show] (2012).
 She also competed on the high school's dance team, which won the state championship her junior year.

 After graduating from high school in 2013, Anderson attended Pace University.
-During her two years there, she starred as Clara in the university's production of The Light in the Piazza, directed by Victoria Clark, and as Annie in The Visit.
-During her summer break in 2014, Anderson played Shy in the Forestburgh Playhouse production of The Best Little Whorehouse in Texas.
-Anderson interrupted her education after her sophomore year when she was cast as Maria Von Trapp in the 2015–2017 national tour of The Sound of Music.
-She stated in an interview that she might return to Pace, after the tour finished, while continuing her career.
+There, she starred as Clara in The Light in the Piazza, directed by Victoria Clark, and as Annie in The Visit.
+In 2014, Anderson played Shy in the Forestburgh Playhouse production of The Best Little Whorehouse in Texas.
+She interrupted her education after her second year to play Maria Von Trapp in the 2015–2017 U.S. national tour of The Sound of Music.

-The Sound of Music

-The national tour began in September 2015.
-Anderson saw the 1965 film version of The Sound of Music as a child on VHS tape.
-She recalled visiting Stowe, Vermont as a child, where the real Maria Von Trapp and her family settled in the U.S. and built the Trapp Family Lodge.